This page provides the technical capabilities and limitations of the Cloud Analytics with Kafka® Connect offer.

 Public as well as private networking (vRack) can be used for all the offers.

-Ingress and Egress traffic are included in the service plans and unmetered.
+Ingress and Egress traffic are included in the service plans and are unmetered.

 Private network considerations